isomerpages/moe-mayflowersec/_cca/Uniformed Groups/NPCC.md

 <p>Develop our members into active citizens and community leaders</p>
 </li>
 <li>
-<p>Work in partnership with the Singapore Police Force to fight crime and
+<p>Partner Singapore Police Force (SPF) spread awareness of crimes and how
-keep Singapore safe</p>
+to prevent them to the general public</p>
 </li>
 </ul>
 <p>In 1959, during the explosive period of Singapore's history, our society